 3. The Mistake: Adding Sugar and Artificial Sweeteners

-Not only does sugar contribute empty calories to your beverage, but it can also have myriad negative affects on the body, including tooth decay, an increase in inflammation and weight gain, according to the Mayo Clinic.
+Not only does sugar contribute empty calories to your beverage, but it can also have myriad negative affects on the body, including tooth decay, an increase in inflammation and weight gain, per Harvard Health Publishing.

 Though artificial sweeteners can be a better choice for those with diabetes, they come with their own set of health disadvantages, such as unwanted changes to the microbiome (the healthy bacteria in your gut), Largeman-Roth says.